reactive/data-client/.github/ISSUE_TEMPLATE/bug_report.md

 **Minimum reproducable example or test case**
 For many cases reproducing the bug is fairly straightforward.
 However, if this requires special conditions to trigger, an example can expedite resolution of the issue.
-Provide a github repo with usage, or fork rest hooks and add a test case that fails.
+Provide a github repo with usage, or fork reactive data client and add a test case that fails.